 Engineer #2: But, but, but, if that is the case, why do people stay here?

-Engineer #1: For the IPO.
-Like I said, I've worked at tons of pre-IPO companies, and it's always the same.
+Engineer #1: Look, I’ve worked at tons of pre-IPO companies, and it’s always the same.
 All the perks like free food, bar maids and massages are to get us to stay here all the time and work hard to make the company look good for the IPO.
-If you don't like it, you leave, and they will find 100 other people to take your place.
+If you don’t like it, you leave, and they will find 100 other people to take your place.

 Engineer #2: Wait, if you have worked at so many pre-IPO companies, how come you are still doing this?
 Aren’t you already rich from all those cashed-in stock options?